17 Different Types of Coffee Mugs and Cups for Each Situation

 2. Travel Mug

-Given the number of available models, choosing the best travel coffee mug that suits your taste can be tricky.
+Given the number of available models, choosing a travel mug that suits your taste can be tricky.
 However, heat retention properties and a snug seal are the most important characteristics.
 On top of that, you should also consider picking up one that’s dishwasher-ready.
+How about capacity?
+Here’s where we discussed travel mug sizes.

 To make things clear, a demitasse is another name for an espresso cup.
 These shouldn’t have any decoration on the inside and their top capacity caps at 3.4oz.
 The important thing is to choose a thicker-walled espresso cups to retain the optimal heat.